FlorinTulba/RiverCrossing/ReadMe.md

 - - -

-The program will signal scenarios that are either trivial or unfeasable.
+The program will signal scenarios that are either trivial or unfeasible.
 Examples of such scenarios:

 - when all entities can board the raft at once and thus perform a single crossing
 - when the raft can hold only a single entity.
 Such an entity will cross the river just to realize it must cross the river back to return the raft.
 Situations like that prevent any progress towards a solution